wgriffiths/PIMGento-2-API/README.md

 ### Installation, Configuration and Usage

 If you want to know how to install, configure or use PIMGento2 (API), please check [how to...](doc/important_stuff/how_to.md) section.
 We advise you to start here!
-If you want to migrate from the old PIMGento2 connector to this one, please follow our [migration guide](doc/important_stuff/migration_guide.md).
+If you want to migrate from the PIMGento2 CSV connector to this one, please follow our [migration guide](doc/important_stuff/migration_guide.md).

 ### Roadmap